This years theme is: Grandma's Kitchen

 Junior Photographers (15 years & Under)

-67. Kids Having Fun - Pictures can be up to 5" x 7" and MUST have 1" (2.5cm) WHITE border around the image using materials such as bristol-board or construction paper, therefore a 5" x 7" photo will total 7" x 9".
+Pictures can be up to 5" x 7" in size - Printed pictures MUST have a 1" (2.5 cm) WHITE border around the image, using materials such as Bristol board or construction paper.
+Therefore a 5" x 7" photo including 1" border will total 7" x 9".
+New pictures only (i.e. those not shown before)

 Junior Woodworkers (15 years & Under)